iameetshah/iameetshah.github.io/_posts/2021-11-12-collapsibleHeader.md

 Pretty simple, right?

-Before we create `SubMenuView`, we need to first understand how to differentiate between selection of items i.e. how can we provide user an option to select header or one of the items from Sub Header.
+Before we create `SubMenuView`, we need to first understand how to differentiate between selection of items i.e. how can we provide user an option to select header or one of its items.
 So we will create a Text View with “Select all” to indicate that header(in other words, all items belonging to that header) are selected and Text View with sub header name to indicate the respective `SubHeaderItem` is being selected.
 Also, we also need to add an arrow next to the header name which will expand /collapse on user’s tap.